 Tokyo Bucket List

-The capital is full of amazing bucket list experiences.
-It is so hard to narrow this down but we have tried to put together a diverse range of experiences, sites and activities to offer a unique bucket list for Tokyo!
+It is actually really hard to narrow down the attractions in Tokyo to form an achievable bucket list but we have tried to put together a diverse range of experiences, sites and activities to offer a unique bucket list for Tokyo.

 Nominated by Boy eats world

 The famed Senso-ji temple is located in the heart of the bustling Asakusa district in Tokyo.
 Dedicated in 628, Sensoji is Tokyo’s oldest temple and is also the most-visited sacred site in the world.

 During World War II, the temple was destroyed during an air raid, but was subsequently rebuilt and symbolizes peace, hope, and rebirth to the people of Japan.

 The surrounding street stalls on Nakamise Street hold a plethora of options for snacks, treats, and souvenirs, so be sure to wander and experiment.
 Head over to the temple and its dramatic, 5-story pagoda just before sunset to catch a glimpse of vibrant colors fading into a dramatically lit structure.